RepoBug-UX/BAF_AI/README.md

 ## Technical Integration
 - Built on NEAR AI's agent framework
 - Enhanced with PIN AI's advanced processing capabilities
-- Modular architecture for easy extension
 - Environment-based configuration
-- Exception handling and graceful degradation
+- Exception handling

-## Setup
+## NEAR AI Agent Setup
 Before starting, ensure you have:

 1. macOS or Linux (Windows users should use WSL2 or a VM)